UnquietCode/Flapi/README.md

 See [these](http://www.unquietcode.com/blog/2011/programming/using-generics-to-build-fluent-apis-in-java)
 [articles](http://martinfowler.com/bliki/FluentInterface.html) for more information.

+At the time of writing, the project builds fine in JDK 6 and 7.
+However, please note that the automated builds are no longer being run against JDK 6.

 ### [Getting Started](https://github.com/UnquietCode/Flapi/wiki/Getting-Started)
 If you are using Maven (or gradle, or Ivy) you can download and install to your local repo, or include the following repository and dependency in your POM file: